American Composers

 "Adagio in G minor" incorrectly attributed to Tomaso Albinoni (No. 74)

-"Cantus In Memory of Benjamin britten" by Arvo Part (No. 79)
+"Cantus In Memory of Benjamin Britten" by Arvo Part (No. 79)

 "Prelude in E minor" by Frederic Chopin (No. 85).